mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 the message reordering, since they're both based on TCP/IP.
 Therefore, there has to be other cause; the only way I can see this can happen with WEBSOCKET_XHRs:

-1. Vaadin Server sends UIDL over Websocket connection (which is broken) and so the message gets lost
-2. (at some later time) Vaadin Client makes a XHR request to the Server and receives next UIDL.
-3. Vaadin Client detects out-of-order message and awaits for previous message which will never come.

-With LONG_POLLING, it could go like this:

-1. Vaadin client establishes a connection but sends nothing, waiting for server to send something.
+1. Vaadin client establishes the websocket connection but sends nothing, waiting for server to send something.
 2. Proxy kills the connection after 2 minutes.
+3. Vaadin Server sends a push UIDL message over Websocket connection.
+   The connection is broken and so the message gets lost.
+4. (at some later time) Vaadin Client makes a XHR request to the Server and receives next UIDL.
+5. Vaadin Client detects out-of-order message and awaits for previous message which will never come.
+6. Vaadin Client times out after 5 minutes and asks for a resync in a separate connection.

+With WEBSOCKET, the out-of-order UIDLs can not happen since the entire communication goes through a single channel (the websocket connection):

+1. Vaadin client establishes the websocket connection.
+2. Eventually, proxy kills the connection after 2 minutes.
+3. Vaadin Server sends a push UIDL message over Websocket connection.
+   The connection is broken and so the message gets lost.
+4. (at some later time) Vaadin Client makes a XHR request to the Server.
+The connection is broken and so the message gets lost.
+5. Vaadin Client awaits for an answer which will never come.
+6. TODO investigate: Will Vaadin Client eventually timeout and resync?
+7. Resync request is sent over websocket and lost.
+8. Vaadin Client freezes endlessly.

+With LONG_POLLING, it's the same thing as with WEBSOCKET_XHR:

+1. Vaadin client establishes the long-polling GET connection but sends nothing, waiting for server to send something.
+2. Proxy kills the connection after 2 minutes.
 3. Server sends UIDL but the message is lost.
-4. Client sends a ping message over a new connection; the server responds by a new UIDL message that had accumulated since step 3.
+4. Client sends another request (a button click, or a Poll request) over a new connection;
+   the server responds by the next UIDL message.
 5. Vaadin Client detects out-of-order message and awaits for previous message which will never come.
+6. Vaadin Client times out after 5 minutes and asks for a resync in a separate connection.

 ### Frequent resync requests